Winner of the International Communication Association’s 2019 Outstanding Book of the Year Award

 Dr. Joseph is the founding and acting director of the University of Washington’s Center for Communication, Difference, and Equity.
 She is interested in the communication of difference, or, how race, gender, sexuality and shape our world.

 Her first book, Transcending Blackness: From the New Millennium Mulatta to the Exceptional Multiracial, critiques anti-Black racism in mixed-race African American representations in the decade leading up to Obama’s 2008 election.
 Listen to the interview about Transcending Blackness on Seattle’s NPR affiliate, KUOW.

 Dr. Joseph is currently writing two new books.
-The first, Generation Mixed Goes to School: Fostering Mixed-Race Spaces in School Communities, (with Allison Briscoe-Smith, under contract with Teachers College Press), centers the perspectives of multiracial children in the creation of anti-racist schools.
-The second, Interrupting Privilege: A Fieldguide (with Naheed G. Aaftaab), provides both the theoretical framework and a a nuts-and-bolts guidebook to fighting back against everyday, interpersonal inequalities.
+The first, Generation Mixed Goes to School: Fostering Mixed-Race Spaces in School Communities, (with Dr. Allison Briscoe-Smith, under contract with Teachers College Press), centers the perspectives of multiracial children in the creation of anti-racist schools.
+The second, Interrupting Privilege: The Promises and Perils of Talking Race and Fighting Racism, provides both the theoretical framework and a a nuts-and-bolts guidebook to fighting back against everyday, interpersonal inequalities.